Gerry Kelly (broadcaster)

-Gerald "Gerry" Kelly (born 20 September 1948) is a Northern Irish broadcaster and journalist, best known for his presenting career at UTV where he presented the Friday night talk and variety show Kelly from 1989 until 2005.
+Gerard Kelly (20 September 1948 – 26 July 2026) was a Northern Irish broadcaster and journalist, best known for his presenting career at UTV, where he presented the Friday night talk and variety show Kelly from 1989 until 2005.

-From April 2009 until December 2019 he worked at BBC Radio Ulster, where he presented on Fridays from 3.00pm to 5.00pm and on Saturdays from 12.00pm to 1.30pm.
+From April 2009 to December 2019, he worked at BBC Radio Ulster, presenting on Fridays and Saturdays.

 Early life

-Kelly was born on Thomas Street in Ballymena on 20 September 1948.
-His parents were originally from Derry, where his father worked in the shirt industry.
-He, along the rest of his family moved to Downpatrick in the early 1950s and much of Kelly's early childhood was overshadowed by his father's alcohol problem.
-In the early 1960s, his father left the family on the pretext of going to Scotland for work, after which Kelly never heard from his father again.
+Gerard Kelly was born on 20 September 1948 on Thomas Street in Ballymena, Northern Ireland.
+His parents were originally from Derry, where his father worked in the shirt industry, and the family moved to Downpatrick in the early 1950s.
+Much of Kelly's childhood was overshadowed by his father's alcohol problem.
+In the early 1960s, his father left on the pretext of going to Scotland for work, and Kelly never heard from him again.

-Kelly later went on to work as a teacher and a lecturer at St. Mary's College in Belfast.
-He also worked as a leisure development officer for Belfast City Council, before going into broadcasting and journalism.
+Before going into broadcasting and journalism, Kelly worked as a teacher and a lecturer at St. Mary's College in Belfast, and as a leisure development officer for Belfast City Council.

 Broadcasting career

-Kelly's broadcasting career began at Ulster Television as a part-time GAA reporter, but left the station quickly after being blacklisted by the National Union of Journalists.
-Following a year's work experience at the Down Recorder, he returned to UTV in 1979 as a reporter, and later presenter, of its evening magazine programme, Good Evening Ulster,.
+Kelly's broadcasting career began at Ulster Television as a part-time Gaelic games reporter, but he left the station quickly after being blacklisted by the National Union of Journalists.
+After a year's work experience at the Down Recorder, he returned to UTV in 1979 as a reporter, and later presenter, of its evening magazine programme, Good Evening Ulster.

-Kelly also presented the series Lifestyle, Kelly's People, Kelly on Tour, Kelly on the Road, What Next?, Get It Right Next Time and Pick of the Six for Ulster Television.
-He also presented a radio show called Kelly on the Radio on Downtown Radio.
+Kelly also presented the series Lifestyle, Kelly's People, Kelly on Tour, Kelly on the Road, What Next?, Get It Right Next Time, and Pick of the Six for Ulster Television.
+He also presented a radio show Kelly on the Radio on Downtown Radio.

 In September 1989, he began presenting the popular talk and variety show, Kelly, which aired for 571 episodes.
-Famous guests included a 9-year-old Rory McIlroy who appeared on the show in 1999 after he had won the world under 10s championship and George Best (who appeared in a special edition in 2000, which was the highest-rated edition at 367,000 viewers).
+Notable guests included a 9-year-old Rory McIlroy, who appeared in 1999 after winning the world under 10s championship, and George Best, who appeared in a special edition in 2000.
+The Best episode was the highest-rated, with 367,000 viewers.

-In May 1999, there was speculation that Kelly was one of the few names who were tipped to succeed Gay Byrne as the host of The Late Late Show that aired on RTÉ One in the Ireland.
-However, Kelly did not get the position which went to Pat Kenny.
+In May 1999, Kelly was among the names tipped to succeed Gay Byrne as the host of The Late Late Show on RTÉ One.
+The position ultimately went to Pat Kenny.

 In September 2005, UTV announced that Kelly would end.
-Kelly said that UTV were unhappy with the show airing in the 9pm slot, as UTV had to opt out of ITV's network schedule.
-Instead of moving the show to a new different timeslot, UTV took the decision to axe it completely.
-The final episode of Kelly aired on 16 December 2005.
+Kelly said that UTV were unhappy with the show airing at 9:00 pm, as the slot required the station to opt out of ITV's network schedule.
+Rather than move the programme, UTV decided to axe it.
+The final episode aired on 16 December 2005.